solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 In this post we'll do a deep dive into **material valuation in BDO**.
 Most of the worthwhile recipes in cooking/alchemy/processing involve rare materials.
 Therefore being able to calculate the true value of a material is an important skill and immensely helpful when comparing the profit of different recipes.

-I'll first explain what a rare material and its value is, and then go over how to calculate the true value.
-Lastly, we'll take a look at popular recipes from cooking and processing, including cheese, advanced utensils and organic feed and see how to calculate the true value of their rare materials.
+I'll first explain what a rare material is and then go over how to calculate its true value.
+Lastly, we'll take a look at popular recipes from cooking and processing, including cheese, advanced utensils and organic feed and see how to calculate the true value of rare materials in those recipes.

 **TLDR:**
-Rare items have a higher value than the market price due to scarcity.
-To compare different recipes which contain rare materials, it can be helpful to calculate their true value.
-The true value of a rare item is the profit created by using that item in a recipe.
-Calculate as: `Price of the rare item where the craft profit is 0.` If the time spent crafting is valuable to you, subtract the value of the time spent crafting from the craft profit beforehand.
+Rare materials have a higher value than the market price due to scarcity.
+To compare different recipes which contain rare materials, it can be helpful to calculate the true value of those materials.
+The true value of a rare material is the profit created by using that material in a recipe.
+Calculate as: `Price of the rare material where the craft profit is 0.` If the time spent crafting is valuable to you, aim for X profit instead of 0, where X is the minimum acceptable profit based on the value of your time.

 # 1) What is a rare material and why is knowing its true value important?